Robust Detection of Planted Subgraphs in Semi-Random Models: Conclusion and Outlook

 We hope our work opens more doors than it closes.
 Several interesting directions remain open for future research: \begin{enumerate} \item \emph{Varying edge probabilities}: Our analysis focused on fixed edge probabilities $p$ and $q$.
 Extending results to the regime where these probabilities depend on $n$, especially when they decay to zero or one (e.g., polynomially), poses significant technical and conceptual challenges. \item \emph{Computational limits under adversaries}: It remains unclear whether the computational thresholds known for the classical (non-adversarial) setting can be achieved in the monotone adversary model.
-Addressing this requires new robust algorithms with provable guarantees—or the development of lower-bound frameworks tailored to semi-random models. \item \emph{Stronger adversaries}: We studied an adversary restricted to edge deletions.
-Exploring models where the adversary can also add a bounded number of edges—or perform more general perturbations—raises natural questions about robustness and detectability. \item \emph{Beyond detection}: While we focused on the detection problem, robust recovery of arbitrary planted subgraphs remains an important and largely open problem. \end{enumerate} We believe addressing these questions will further enhance our understanding of robust inference in semi-random models, and deepen the interplay between statistics, computation, and adversarial models.
+Addressing this requires new robust algorithms with provable guarantees—or the development of lower-bound frameworks tailored to semi-random models. \item \emph{Stronger adversaries}: {Our semi-random model considers a monotone adversary that can delete any edge not belonging to the planted subgraph $\Gamma$, while the planted edges are protected.
+Alternative models, for instance, allowing deletions anywhere subject to a budget constraint, allowing addition of a bounded number of edges, or perform more general perturbations, are all natural; analyzing such adversaries for general $\Gamma$ appears to require different techniques and we leave it for future work.} \item \emph{Beyond detection}: While we focused on the detection problem, robust recovery of arbitrary planted subgraphs remains an important and largely open problem. \item {\emph{Unknown parameters}: Our tests are stated under the common simplifying assumption that the edge probabilities $(p,q)$ and $\Gamma$ (or, at least, some of its characteristics) are known, which allows explicit threshold calibration. \begin{itemize} \item \emph{Unknown $(p,q)$.} Under our semi-random model, the adversary may delete an arbitrary subset of edges outside $\Gamma$.
+As a result, the observed global edge density can be significantly \emph{smaller} than $q$ and is generally not an unbiased estimator of $q$.
+Without further restrictions on the adversary (e.g., a deletion budget, randomness, or other structural constraints), consistent estimation of $q$ from the observed graph need not be possible; in particular, the parameter may be non-identifiable from the observation alone.
+Nonetheless, one is not limited to an ``estimate-and-plug-in'' approach: when $(p,q)$ are unknown, the problem can be formulated as testing composite hypotheses, and one may consider generalized likelihood ratio type procedures that optimize (or take a supremum) over the admissible null and alternative families (e.g., over the adversaries and over $(p,q)$ in a specified parameter set).
+Developing such adaptive procedures with provable guarantees under semi-random perturbations is an interesting direction for future work. \item \emph{Conservative calibration.} In applications one may still calibrate tests conservatively using coarse prior information on $(p,q)$.
+For example, if one has an a priori upper bound $q\leq q_{\max}$, then thresholds derived using $q_{\max}$ remain valid (though potentially conservative), since the adversary can only \emph{remove} background edges.
+More general adversary restrictions that could enable principled parameter estimation are an interesting direction for future work. \item \emph{Unknown/misspecified $\Gamma$.} Some procedures assume that the planted shape $\Gamma$ (or relevant summaries such as $\Gamma_{\max}$) is specified.
+Extending our results to composite alternatives in which $\Gamma$ is unknown (or only known to belong to a family of candidate motifs) is a natural direction: it typically introduces additional multiple-testing/complexity considerations and may change detection thresholds.
+Understanding robustness to mild misspecification of $\Gamma$ is also an interesting open problem. \end{itemize}} \item {\emph{Fine grained efficiency}: The SDP in Theorem~\ref{th:advCON0} is polynomial-time but operates over an $n\times n$ matrix variable, so generic interior-point solvers can be impractical for large $n$ (memory $\Theta(n^2)$ and super-cubic time in the worst case).
+In practice, one typically uses first-order methods or low-rank factorized approaches that exploit structure in SDP relaxations, and/or combines the method with preprocessing that reduces the candidate vertex set.
+A detailed empirical study and scalable implementations are left for future work.} \end{enumerate} We believe addressing these questions will further enhance our understanding of robust inference in semi-random models, and deepen the interplay between statistics, computation, and adversarial models.